dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 ### Ubuntu (Vivid Vervet)
 These instructions will show you how to get Butterflow working in Ubuntu 15.04 (Vivid Vervet).
-This version of Ubuntu brings back support for FFmpeg.
-Installing Butterflow is more difficult on older versions of Ubuntu because FFmpeg is not readily available.
+This version of Ubuntu brings back support for FFmpeg, installing Butterflow is more difficult on older versions of Ubuntu because it's not readily available.

 Begin by installing tools, development files, and a generic OpenCL library and headers.